Glutathionylspermidine synthase

-The 3 substrates of this enzyme are glutathione, spermidine, and ATP, whereas its 3 products are glutathionylspermidine, ADP, and phosphate.
+Glutathionylspermidine synthase is an enzyme characterised from Crithidia fasciculata and Escherichia coli that catalyzes the amidation of glutathione with spermidine to give glutathionylspermidine:

+The enzyme is bifunctional and in the reverse direction is equivalent to glutathionylspermidine amidase, which hydrolyses the product back to the starting materials.

-This enzyme belongs to the family of ligases, specifically those forming carbon-nitrogen bonds as acid-D-ammonia (or amine) ligases (amide synthases).
+This enzyme is a ligase, specifically one forming carbon-nitrogen bonds as acid-D-ammonia (or amine) ligases (amide synthases).
 The systematic name of this enzyme class is gamma-L-glutamyl-L-cysteinyl-glycine:spermidine ligase (ADP-forming) [spermidine is numbered so that atom N-1 is in the amino group of the aminopropyl part of the molecule].
 This enzyme is also called glutathione:spermidine ligase (ADP-forming).
 This enzyme participates in glutathione metabolism.
-It employs one cofactor, magnesium.
+It uses magnesium as a cofactor.